-Considers Rights Cases MOBILE--The floor of the Federal Building in Mobile has looked a little bit like a cross between a convention hall and an armory this week.
+MOBILE -- The floor of the Federal Building in Mobile has looked a little bit like a cross between a convention hall and an armory this week.
 A federal grand jury, including three Negroes, is investigating the conduct of Alabama law officers in violence that broke out at civil rights demonstrations in Marion last Feb.
 18, and in Selma last March 7.
 The jury may be considering indictments for police violations of civil On Feb.
 18, Jimmy Lee Jackson, a Negro, was fatally wounded after a civil rights demonstration in Marion.
-The local prosecutor in Marion, Cir- outlawing police brutality and conspircuit Solicitor Blanchard McLeod, has said that a state trooper admitted shooting Jackson.
+The local prosecutor in Marion, Circuit Solicitor Blanchard McLeod, has said that a state trooper admitted shooting Jackson.
 However, McLeod has said, the evidence "points very strongly to self-defense."
-In Selma on March 7, clubs, horses and tear gas were used to stop civil rights marchers attempting to cross the Edmund Pettus Bridge.
-About 25 participants in the Marion dered to appear before the jury.
+In Selma on March 7, clubs, horses and tear gas were used to stop civil rights marchers attempting to cross the Is Manslaughter Edmund Pettus Bridge.
+About 25 participants in the Marion and Selma demonstrations were or- General Richmond Flowers said last dered to appear before the jury.
 They have been lining the halls, waiting their turn to testify.
 The officials who broke up the demonstrations and threw the demonstrators in jail have also been taking their turns before the jury.
 And so have the devices used to break up the demonstrations.
 Monday morning, Dallas County's chief deputy sheriff L.C.
 Crocker carried in abox containing a tear gas gun, among other things.
-Major Joe Smelley, administrative officer of the Alabama State Troopers, and Wilson Baker, public safety director in Selma, also appeared during the first two days of testimony.
+Major Joe Smelley, administrative officer of the Alabama State Troopers. and Wilson Baker, public safety director in Selma, also appeared during the first two days of testimony.
 Jim Clark, sheriff of Dallas County, was subpoenaed by the grand jury, but may not have to appear.
 He was ordered to produce various police files and equipment.
-If the jury found what it wanted in Crocker's box and in the police files Crocker was supposed to bring, then Clark will not have to testify.
-Other local and state officials may also have received subpoenas.
+If the jury found what it wanted in Crocker's box and in the police files Crocker was supposed to bring, then Clark will not have Other local and state officials may also have received subpoenas.

 On Tuesday, the jury heard testimony from the head of a hospital in Selma where many of the injured demonstrators were treated.
 Nicholas deB.
-Katzenbach, attorney general of the United States, has said group with a shotgun and fired on Daofficials who violated federal laws dur- Jansen Jr., in the grand jury inves- summer. tigation.
+Katzenbach, attorney general of the United States, has said officials who violated federal laws dur- Jansen Jr., in the grand jury inves- summer.